catdematos98/Word-Processing/README.md

 # Word-Processing
+File Processing: Uses FileReader to find number of characters and sentences in text files.
-Takes texts and returns number of vowels, constants, and words.
+Word Processing: Takes texts and returns number of vowels, constants, and words.